Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Allison Buehler was up a ladder cleaning out the gutters when his car pulled into the yard in front of the trio’s house.
 She always seemed to find the dirtiest jobs to do, and this one had left her blackish-brown and mossy to the armpits.

 "Kevin!"
 She picked her way down the ladder as he got out of the car.
-"You work fast, we weren’t…Have you been *crying?"*
+"You work fast, we weren’t...
+Have you been *crying?"*

 "No," Kevin grunted truthfully.
-He’d been close, but… "Ain’t nothin’.
-Just…" he cleared his throat.
+He’d been close, but...
+"Ain’t nothin’.
+Just..." he cleared his throat.
 "The other two?"

 Allison grabbed the hose and rinsed off her arms.
 "Julian’s checking on the beavers up in the back woods, Xiù’s probably on Skype with her family right now."